kunikohunter/PepBind3D/README.md

 `pipeline/IEDBTestPipeline_ACCRE.py` produced these structures.
-It is our adapted copy of the pipeline published with Bloodworth N, Chen W, Hunter K, Patrick D, et al. *Posttranslationally modified self-peptides promote hypertension in mouse models.* J Clin Invest.
+It is our adapted copy of the pipeline published with Bloodworth N, Chen W, Hunter K, Patrick D, Palubinsky A, Phillips E, Roeth D, Kalkum M, Mallal S, Davies S, Ao M, Moretti R, Meiler J, Harrison DG. *Posttranslationally modified self-peptides promote hypertension in mouse models.* J Clin Invest.
 2024;134(16):e174374, doi:10.1172/JCI174374.
-We added batch-array execution and helpers for the current IEDB schema; threading order, template selection and docking protocol are unchanged.
-It came from a general-purpose pipeline, so much of it is unrelated to this dataset.
+We added batch-array execution and helpers for the current IEDB schema.
+Threading order, template selection and the docking protocol are unchanged.

 Two jobs share the file and never call each other: